 (Here's more information on how abuse affects the immune system, which can also lead to migraines and other diseases.
 Source: American Nurse Today.)

 People are well-meaning in the advice.
-I've heard everything from using lavender (done it), to Vitamin D (use it), to garlic (love it), to gluten-free (tried it, didn't help).
+I've heard everything from using lavender (done it) to Vitamin D (use it), to garlic (love it), to gluten-free (tried it, didn't help).
 I was in Big Pharma for seventeen years.
 My company made migraine meds (nasal spray -- hated it, awful taste).
 I've bought and sold these meds.
 I have spent a lot of time with neurologists and scientists (as a patient, a sales rep, and as a trainer in the home office).
 I don't claim to be an expert -- far, far from it.
 The brain is this crazy thing that almost defies explanation.
 I do know that what works for one person may not work for another, yet sharing information is crucial.

 Meds and U.S. Healthcare

 One of my doctors told me something that has stuck with me all these years -- there are no long-term physical negative side effects of having migraines.
 You have one, it goes away (eventually), and you get on with your life.
-Sure, psychologically, a migrainer, as we are called, lives in well, if not exactly fear -- it's more like dread -- of getting one, at least we know we are actively living our lives and doing what we can to prevent them.
+Sure, psychologically, a migraineur, as we are called, lives in well, if not exactly fear -- it's more like dread -- of getting one, at least we know we are actively living our lives and doing what we can to prevent them.

 Some people don't, though.
 They become addicted to prescription pain meds -- typically opioids like Vicodin, for example.
 There's a reason for that.

 I have a prescription for it myself, for when the pain is really bad.
 My doctor can only write thirty (I'm in California, and since Vicodin is a controlled substance, a prescription must be picked up in person with ID, written in triplicate, and presented at the pharmacy by the patient, no more than once per month).
-These are federal guidelines, which are only becoming even more strict.
+These are federal guidelines, which as you no doubt know, are only becoming even more strict.
 I only take them when the pain is unbearable and none of the other meds help.
 I don't drive when I take them, and it makes it hard to write or function, which is why I avoid them until I just give in.

 Triptans work differently.
 You take them at the first sign of a migraine.
 Some people aren't aware of triptans, or simply can't afford them.
 Get this: one prescription of six tablets of Relpax, the triptan that works best for me, isn't covered by my PPO (Anthem/Blue Cross).
 The price: $250.
 FOR SIX TABLETS.
 I can only take two in twenty-four hours.